pasca-l/notes/languages/javascript/prisma.md

 ## Seeding the database
 To configure seeding in the project, `prisma.seed` property needs to be added to the dependencies.
 1. Add the following to `package.json`.
+(When using Next.js, the compiler option is necessary.)
 ```json
 "prisma": {
   "seed": "ts-node --compiler-options {\"module\":\"CommonJS\"} prisma/seed.ts"